axibase/atsd/rule-engine/notifications/README.md

 Webhooks provide a mechanism for sending event notifications to external web services.

-They can be programmed to send an alert to Slack, update a bug tracker, start a CI build, publish an event to an AWS SNS topic, or even control an IoT device.
+They can be programmed to send an alert to Slack, update a bug tracker, start a CI build, publish an event to an AWS API topic, or even control an IoT device.

 ## Messaging Webhooks